 The Tower of Hanoi, sometimes called the Tower of Brahma puzzle, is one of the classic problems to look at if you want to learn recursion.

-The game starts with all of the discs on one peg, and the goal is to get the disk onto another peg with the discs in the right order.
+The game starts with all the discs on one peg, and the goal is to get the disk onto another peg with the discs in the right order.
 With each move, you can only move a single disc.

 Simulating the Problem